Film and Video Arts (FVA, FILM)

 Takes the student through various aspects of stop motion animation.
 Includes analyzing animation shorts, developing concepts, and the production of stop motion animations.
 Emphasis is on conceptualization, creativity, and visual aesthetics.
 Intended for beginners (experience with creating videos or films is not necessary).

-DIGITAL FILM AND VIDEO PRODUCTION I
+DIGITAL FILM AND VIDEO I

-DIGITAL FILM AND VIDEO PRODUCTION II
+DIGITAL FILM AND VIDEO II

-A continuation of the skills developed in FVA 200, including film and video project research, title sequences, and storyboards.
+A continuation of the skills developed in FVA 200, including film and video project research, title sequences, and color grading.
 An introduction to digital image manipulation and motion graphics as they apply to film and video.
 Prerequisite: FVA 200 or consent of instructor.
 ART 243 is strongly recommended but not required.

 THE MOVING IMAGE IN SERIES